-Investors should inform themselves of, and where appropriate take advice on, the impact of the Savings Directive, and the amending Directive, on their investment.
+Investors should inform themselves of, and where appropriate take advice on, the impact of the Savings Directive, the amending Directive and the new automatic exchange of information regime, on their investment.

 2. French Withholding Tax

 The following is a basic summary of certain withholding tax considerations that may be relevant to holders of Notes who do not concurrently hold shares of the Issuer.
 Persons who are in doubt as to their tax position should consult a professional tax adviser.